th-moore/techdegree-fewd-project-7/README.md

 3. [**DONE**] Add a CSS transition to the bell icon when the user hovers over it.

 ### Exceeds Expectations
-1. Displays at least two notifications at the same time when the user clicks the alerts icon (this could be a pop-up window or dropdown menu).
+1. [**DONE**] Displays at least two notifications at the same time when the user clicks the alerts icon (this could be a pop-up window or dropdown menu).

 ___